Leverage Lending Group logo

 Frequently Asked Questions

-Is Leverage Lending Group legitimate?
+What services does Leverage Lending Group offer?

-Doctor's Verdict on Leverage Lending Group
+Research Note on Leverage Lending Group

-Best for Charlotte-area homebuyers and refinancers who prioritize personal relationships and availability over shopping rates across many lenders, and who value a local broker's market knowledge.
+profile signals for Charlotte-area homebuyers and refinancers who prioritize personal relationships and availability over shopping rates across many lenders, and who value a local broker's market knowledge.
 Main caveat: website provides no rate quotes, fee schedules, or product details—all key pricing and terms require direct contact, making rate comparison difficult before speaking with loan officers.

 • First-time homebuyers in Charlotte seeking personalized guidance and patient support through a complex process